-Usability Testing is a realm of the IT world that tries incorporating how “people” would like their applications to be– which is never easy.
+Usability Testing is a realm of the IT world that tries to incorporate how “people” would like their applications to be– which is never easy.
 It is like trying to read minds.
 What sounds like common sense, is a profound science when it comes to testing usability.

 What You Will Learn: